jagregory/jagregory.github.com/source/_posts/2014-01-20-michael-abrash-graphics-programming-black-book.md

 ## Getting your hands on it

-  * Markdown source is available [on Github](https://github.com/jagregory/abrash-black-book)
+  * Markdown source is available [on Github](https://github.com/jagregory/abrash-black-book).
   * [Each Github release](https://github.com/jagregory/abrash-black-book/releases) has a download in ePub and Mobi format.
+  * There's a mirror of the current HTML version over [on my website](http://www.jagregory.com/abrash-black-book/).
   * The source has a `Makefile` for compiling your own ePub and Mobi's, if you've got [pandoc](http://johnmacfarlane.net/pandoc/) installed.

 If you spot any issues whilst reading the book, please raise an issue on Github or send a Pull Request.